Fire that threatened Lake Tahoe region is now 100% contained

 Elsewhere in California, in the northern Sierra Nevada and southern Cascades mountain ranges, the gigantic Dixie Fire was 97% contained as of late Wednesday.

-That wildfire became the second-largest in the California’s recorded history as it raged across 1,505 square miles (3,898 square kilometers), destroying more than 1,300 structures including nearly 700 homes.
+That wildfire became the second-largest in the California’s recorded history as it raged across 1,505 square miles, destroying more than 1,300 structures including nearly 700 homes.
 It was formed by fires that broke out July 13 and July 22 and merged into one.

 Drought in the West tied to climate change is making wildfires harder to fight.
 Scientists say climate change has made the West much warmer and drier in the past 30 years and will continue to make weather more extreme and wildfires more frequent and destructive.